open-horizon/exchange-api/README.md

 - Updated jetty version to 9.4.7 and fixed build to pull latest bug fixes in the 9.4 range
 - Fixed non-pattern node search to not find pattern nodes
 - Now filter both pattern and non-pattern node searches to not return nodes with empty publicKey values
 - Added `"nodeHealth": { "missing_heartbeat_interval": 600, "check_agreement_status": 120 }` policy to patterns (it is a peer to the dataVerification field).
 Existing pattern resources in the DB will be converted on the way out.
-New POST/PUTs must include this new field.
+For new POST/PUTs this new field is optional in 1.40.
 - Added POST /orgs/{orgid}/patterns/{patid}/nodehealth and POST /orgs/{orgid}/search/nodehealth for agbot to get node lastHeartbeat and agreement status

-(No need to upgrade the db if coming from version 1.38)
+(No need to upgrade the db if coming from version 1.38, altho it won't hurt either)

 ## Changes in v1.38.0